 What if you feel you need the support of health professionals?

 Know that there is no shame in getting assistance.
 Everyone can use more support in their lives and the fact that you decide to get help is something to be proud of not ashamed of.

-Thankfully, there are many healthy professionals and support groups that can help you overcome addiction from food.
-In fact some of these groups can be accessed online over Skype.
+Thankfully, there are many health professionals and support groups that can help you overcome addiction from food.
+In fact, some of these groups can be accessed online over Skype.

 The following are some free options that are available.